mihaialexandruteodor/FeatherWriter/README.md

 ## Running Docker locally

-The port exposed in Dockerfile is 8081, so after you find the container image, you can run the container like so:
+The port exposed in Dockerfile is 8081, so after you find the container image, you can build and run the container like so:
+1. cd into Dockerfile folder
+2.

 ```
+docker build . -t featherwriter
-docker run -p 80:8081 <container-image-here>
+docker run -p 80:8081 featherwriter -v FeatherWriter
 ```

 and access the image via container-ip:80